g4bri-3l3/cryptomator-vault-sync-utility/README.md

 ## Security notes

-- The **SSH private key is never copied or embedded** in the tool — it stays where you generated it, protected by its passphrase.
+- The **SSH private key is never copied or embedded** in the tool; it stays where you generated it, protected by its passphrase.
 - **Always set a passphrase** on your SSH key.
-The key passphrase and any WebDAV/SFTP password are stored *obscured* in rclone's config — note that rclone "obscure" is **reversible**, not real encryption.
+The key passphrase and any WebDAV/SFTP password are stored *obscured* in rclone's config; note that rclone "obscure" is **reversible**, not real encryption.
 Treat `%APPDATA%\CloudVaultSync` as sensitive: it's protected only by your Windows user profile.
 On a shared or non-encrypted machine, consider full-disk